Brad Stevens reportedly breaks silence on his involvement in North Carolina coaching search

-Brad Stevens removed himself from consideration from the North Carolina coaching search, CBS Sports’ Matt Norlander reported.
-UNC recently fired head coach Hubert Davis.
+Brad Stevens removed himself from consideration for the North Carolina coaching search, CBS Sports’ Matt Norlander reported on Wednesday morning.
+UNC fired head coach Hubert Davis on Tuesday night.

 “CBS Sports first reported on Tuesday that — although it was always a prayer — Stevens sat atop North Carolina’s principal list of candidates,” Norlander wrote.
 “Which also includes the likes of Arizona coach Tommy Lloyd, Michigan’s Dusty May, Iowa State’s TJ Otzelberger and Hall-of-Famer Billy Donovan, who’s currently with the Chicago Bulls but, unlike Stevens, would be willing to at least consider the opportunity at UNC if the school comes calling.”